 - 1. How does Just War Theory influence contemporary planners and operators? - 2.
 Can Clausewitz's view of absolute war be understood within the context of Just War? - 3.
 Are there examples of conflicts within which Just War Theory should be ignored?
 If so, what might these conflicts look like? - 4.
-What are the principle ethical considerations that face military leaders in the contemporary security environment?
+What are the principle ethical considerations that face military leaders in the contemporary security environment? - 5.
+Why is a study of ethics in wartime an appropriate module for the S&W course? - 6.
+How should the United States respond to an adversary who chooses to operate outside of the established ethical guidelines for the conduct of warfare. - 7.
+What ethical ramifications are inherent in the Realist and the Liberal international relations perspective?
+Does one view offer a more nuanced opportunity to remain within the realm of ethical practice, and if so, why?

 This session examines Just War Theory and ethics.
-While ethics and the pursuit of national policy objectives will likely be an element of the seminar discussion for every case study in the course, this session focuses on ethical considerations that are a critical aspect of every political, strategic, operational and tactical decision and plan.
-This session supports the following CJCS Joint Learning Areas and Objectives (Annex D): 1a, 2c, 4f, 6c.
+While ethics and the pursuit of national policy objectives will likely be an element of the seminar discussion for every case study in the course, this session focuses on ethical considerations that are a critical aspect of every political, strategic, operational, and tactical decision and plan.

+This session supports the following CJCS Joint Learning Areas (Annex D): 1, 2, 4.

-This session also supports the following S&W Competencies/Sub-Competencies (from pp. 4-5): 1B, 1C, 3A, 3C, 4C, 4D.
+This session also supports the following S&W Outcomes/Sub-Outcomes (from pp. 3-5): 1B, 1C, 3A, 3C, 4C, 4D.